 There are over 140 stockists NZ wide where you can buy Nutrience in-store, and you can buy it easily online also.
 Your local pet store or Vet most likely stocks Nutrience.

 Yes, we do.
 If you qualify for membership, you can apply here >

 How should I store Nutrience?

-You do not need to refrigerate Nutrience dry food in any of our ranges.
+You do not need to refrigerate Nutrience dry food in any of our ranges, even Nutrience Subzero, with the chunks of raw, freeze-dried Nutriboost, does not need special storage.
 Just store in a cool, dry place out of direct sunlight, ideally in a sealed bag or container.

 How do I change my pet’s diet?

 Any dog or cat can get an upset stomach if you change their diet too quickly, no matter what brand or food you are changing from or to.
 It can even happen when you change formulas within the same brand!
-It is more common with puppies & kittens.
-Some pets do not like change, and will refuse to eat a new food if you change their food too fast but eat it fine if you give them time to adjust to the change.
+Here's how to change your pet's diet the right way >

 Can I get Nutrience direct from you?